 These facts shame our health officials and governments who underestimating the importance of a scientific reality— that asymptomatic spread is happening and that the story of how to battle Covid-19 needs to change accordingly.

 Official numbers vs. true numbers vs. dark numbers

-Thomas Puyeo, a startup entrepreneur and MBA from Stanford has tried to make sense of the numbers and wrote a highly influential medium post explaining the numbers/bars depicted very well: “The grey bars show the true daily coronavirus cases.
+Thomas Puyeo, a startup entrepreneur and MBA from Stanford has tried to make sense of this diagram and wrote a highly influential medium post explaining these numbers/bars depicted there very well: “The grey bars show the true daily coronavirus cases.
 The Chinese CDC found these by asking patients during the diagnostic when their symptoms started.
 Crucially, these true cases weren’t known at the time.
 We can only figure them out looking backwards: The authorities don’t know that somebody just started having symptoms.
 They know when somebody goes to the doctor and gets diagnosed.

 On January 21st, the number of new diagnosed cases (orange / official cases) is exploding: there are around 100 new cases.
 In reality, there were 1,500 new (true) cases that day, growing exponentially.
 But the authorities didn’t know that.
 What they knew was that suddenly there were 100 new cases of this new illness.

 Two days later, authorities shut down Wuhan.
 At that point, the number of diagnosed daily new cases was ~400.
 Note that number: they made a decision to close the city with just 400 new cases in a day.
 In reality, there were 2,500 new cases that day, but they didn’t know that.The day after, another 15 cities in Hubei shut down.